iricigor/SadJoey/Readme.md

 ## Info

-Module compares your level of your sadness with "Sad Joey". #SadJoey is a meme created during [PS Conf 2018](http://www.psconf.eu/).
+Module compares your level of your sadness with "Sad Joey" using [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/). #SadJoey is a meme created during [PS Conf 2018](http://www.psconf.eu/).
 See more info about [#SadJoey](https://twitter.com/hashtag/SadJoey) on Twitter.

 Module publishes only one function, **Test-SadJoey** with two parameters:
 - [string] **Name** (optional) - your name
 - [string] **URL** (mandatory) - public URL to your photo

 If you do not have your photo with public URL, you may want to temporary upload your photo online.
 For that, you can use one the many [quick photo sharing](https://www.bing.com/search?q=quick+image+sharing) online services.
-You just need to get direct link to your photo which you can test in your browser.
+You just need to get a direct link to your photo which you can test in your browser.

 ## In Action